developmentseed/eoAPI/docs/src/deployment.md

 An example of Cloud Stack is available for AWS (RDS for the database and Lambda for the APIs).

 The stack is deployed by the [AWS CDK](https://aws.amazon.com/cdk/) utility.
-Under the hood, CDK will create the deployment packages required for AWS Lambda, upload it to AWS, and handle the creation of the Lambda and API Gateway resources.
+Under the hood, CDK will create the deployment packages required for AWS Lambda, upload them to AWS, and handle the creation of the Lambda and API Gateway resources.

 The example commands here will deploy a CloudFormation stack called `eoAPI-staging`.